-Shame makes us want to HIDE or CHANGE the thing that doesn’t meet our standards.
+Shame makes us want to HIDE or FIX the thing that doesn’t meet our standards.
 That showed up immediately for me in depressing thoughts of planning to hide in pictures, throw out clothes, and burn as many calories as I could quickly.
 And speak of the devil, beginning with puberty, females are TWICE as likely to experience depression as males.
 This is directly associated with our objectifying culture, which leads us to evaluate and control our bodies more in terms of our sexual desirability (a.k.a. self-objectification) than our desires, health, or competence.
 Self-objectification has been linked to way too many negative consequences: disordered eating, plans for cosmetic surgery, diminished mental and athletic performance, anxiety and depression, etc., and these occur among women of all backgrounds.

 So, in an objectifying culture that teaches us from birth that we ARE our bodies and that our appearances define our worth, how does anyone survive, let alone thrive?
 Lexie and I dedicated our PhD research to this question and wrote dissertations on the [invigorating, exciting, incredible] results.
 In independent studies, Lexie and I both identified resilience research as the light at the end of the dark body shame tunnel.
 We’re even publishing a book and launching an online intervention in 2014 to publish it all!